archang19/archang19/README.md

 About Me:
 - Computer Science student at UCLA
+- Software Engineer Intern at Palantir
+- Previously:
   - Backend Software Engineer Intern at Deliverr
-- Previous Software Development Engineer Intern at Amazon
+  - Software Development Engineer Intern at Amazon
-- Incoming Software Engineer Intern at Palantir

 <!---
 archang19/archang19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.